iwanalabs/econagents/docs/source/Managing_State.rst

 Example Implementation
 ----------------------

-The following Harberger tax example (``examples/harberger/state.py``) demonstrates how to extend the base state system for a specific experiment.
+The following Harberger tax example demonstrates how to extend the base state system for a specific experiment.

 HarbergerMetaInformation
 ~~~~~~~~~~~~~~~~~~~~~~~~

+This class extends the base ``MetaInformation`` class and captures meta information about the game, such as the player name, number, and the list of players.

 .. code-block:: python